luki1412/Invert/README.md

 Inverted Steam skin
 ![steam_Jd2b1Dzs52](https://user-images.githubusercontent.com/20016096/184612646-92e48dc9-b693-45b4-8615-c4de428112fd.png)

+# As of June 2023, Valve has officially removed official skin support for the main window frame and additional windows in Steam Beta, and for the Friends List in July 2018.
+This means that traditional VGUI-based skins are no longer compatible with the latest Steam client.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.